ahmedtaha100/RotateStay/README.md

    cd ../client && npm install
    ```

 2. Configure environment variables by copying `server/.env.example` to `.env` and providing real values.
+If you are just
+   trying the project locally, the backend now falls back to safe development defaults (including a generated JWT secret) so
+   you can get started even if you skip this step.

 3. Run database migrations with Prisma once a PostgreSQL database is available: